 - Corrective action (by itself, but meaning the same to the user); and

 - Preventive action.

-What I'd like to show you is a couple techniques to integrate your corrective actions and preventive actions into your hazard register.
-These techniques will save time and definitely save your company pain when it comes to assigning a corrective actions and preventive actions (CAPA) to a reported:
+What I'd like to show you is a couple of techniques to integrate your corrective actions and preventive actions into your hazard register.
+These techniques will save time and definitely save your company pain when it comes to assigning the corrective actions and preventive actions (CAPA) to a reported: